mavek87/ubuntu-docker-vagrant-ansible/README.md

 ## Ubuntu Virtual Machines cluster with Docker

-Easily setup a cluster of Ubuntu virtual machines with docker installed.
-It's very easy to increase or reduce the number of VM's simply adding or removing them from the Vagrantifile.
+Setup a cluster of Ubuntu virtual machines with docker installed, in the "Infrastructure as Code" way.
+Thanks to Vagrant and Ansible all the process will be completely automated.
+In addittion it's very easy to increase or reduce the number of VM's simply modifying the Vagrantifile.

 ## Prerequisite steps

-VirtualBox, Vagrant and Ansible need to be installed as prerequisites.
-You can find the installation steps provided in their respective official web sites.
+VirtualBox, Vagrant and Ansible need to be installed.
+You can find the installation steps in the official web sites.

 #### VirtualBox